sazeda1/Css_prac/README.md

 #RGBA Value
 RGBA color values are an extension of RGB color values with an alpha channel - which specifies the opacity for a color.

-An RGBA color value is specified with:

-rgba(red, green, blue, alpha)
+An RGBA color value is specified with: rgba(red, green, blue, alpha)

+#HEX Value
+In CSS, a color can be specified using a hexadecimal value in the form:

+#rrggbb

+Where rr (red), gg (green) and bb (blue) are hexadecimal values between 00 and ff (same as decimal 0-255).

+For example, #ff0000 is displayed as red, because red is set to its highest value (ff) and the others are set to the lowest value (00).

+To display black, set all values to 00, like this: #000000.

+To display white, set all values to ff, like this: #ffffff.